percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.17.0.md

 ## Deprecation, Rename and Removal

-Finalizers were renamed to contain fully qualified domain names.
+Finalizers were renamed to contain fully qualified domain names to comply with the Kubernetes standards.

 * `PerconaServerMongoDB` Custom Resource:
     * `delete-psmdb-pods-in-order` finalizer renamed to `percona.com/delete-psmdb-pods-in-order`